bhoppe-dev/ShortcutKeyboardApp/README.md

 A customizable keyboard shortcut application for Windows that provides quick access to files, folders, applications, and web links.

+> ⚠️ **Note**: This project is currently in beta.
+No official releases are available yet.

 ## Features

-- 8 customizable shortcut buttons
+- 🔢 8 customizable shortcut buttons
-- Support for files, folders, executables, and web links
+- 📁 Support for files, folders, executables, and web links
-- Administrator privilege support
+- 🛡️ Administrator privilege support
-- Multiple profiles (3 profiles with 8 shortcuts each)
+- 👥 Multiple profiles (3 profiles with 8 shortcuts each)
-- Dark/Light theme support
+- 🌓 Dark/Light theme support
-- System tray integration
+- 🔽 System tray integration
-- Global keyboard shortcuts (Left Shift + Left Alt + Left Ctrl + A-H)
+- ⌨️ Global keyboard shortcuts (Left Shift + Left Alt + Left Ctrl + A-H)

-## Requirements
+## 🔧 Requirements

 - Windows 10/11
 - .NET 6.0 or later

-## Installation
+## 📥 Installation
+**Coming Soon**
 1. Download the latest release from the [Releases](https://github.com/USERNAME/ShortcutKeyboardApp/releases) page
 2. Extract the ZIP file
 3. Run `ShortcutKeyboardApp.exe`

-## Usage
+## 🚀 Usage

 1. Click on any button to configure its action
 2. Choose between File, Folder, Executable, or Web Link